MetaLint: Easy-to-Hard Generalization for Code Linting: The MetaLint Framework

 \subsection{Synthetic Data Generation}

-A key advantage of our meta-task formulation is its support for easy-to-hard generalization.
-We train LLMs on a set of idioms $I_{\mathcal{L}}$ that are detectable by existing linters $\mathcal{L}$ to improve their ability to flag idiom violations, and evaluate them on a harder set $I_{\mathcal{L'}}$ consisting of idioms that linters cannot detect (where $\mathcal{L'}$ denotes the complement of $\mathcal{L}$, i.e., all idioms not detectable by $\mathcal{L}$).
-Our hypothesis is that training on $I_{\mathcal{L}}$ helps the LLM acquire the ability to understand, and detect code idioms from high level descriptions, enabling it to generalize more effectively to the harder idioms in $I_{\mathcal{L'}}$ compared to an untrained checkpoint.
+We hypothesize that training on $I_{\mathcal{L}}$ exposes the model to a diverse family of best practice specifications expressed in natural language, enabling it to learn reusable patterns for applying such specifications.
+This is analogous to instruction tuning, where models trained on many tasks generalize to unseen instructions \citep{Sanh2021MultitaskPT, Wang2022SuperNaturalInstructionsGVA, chung2024scaling}.
+In our setting, linter-detectable idioms provide scalable supervision for such task-conditioned learning.
+Since idioms in $I_{\mathcal{L}}$ are covered by linters, we leverage them to generate large-scale synthetic data.

-Since idioms in $I_{\mathcal{L}}$ are already covered by linters, we can leverage these tools to generate large-scale synthetic training data and provide supervision.
-For this purpose, we use the popular Ruff linter, which implements over 800 rules spanning syntax modernization, security, readability, semantics, and more.
-We run Ruff on Python source code files $f \in \mathcal{F}$ from the STACK-V2 \citep{lozhkov2024starcoder} dataset, which contains code from a diverse range of GitHub repositories.
+For Python, we use the Ruff linter (800+ rules), and for Java, PMD (269 idioms) along with tree-sitter queries inspired by 8 JEPs (Table~\ref{tab:jeps_included}).
+We run these tools on Python and Java source code files $f \in \mathcal{F}$ from the STACK \citep{lozhkov2024starcoder} dataset, which contains code from a diverse range of GitHub repositories.
 This allows us to collect files with either no violations or one or more violations for each idiom in $I_{\mathcal{L}}$.
 Ruff also incorporates rules from other linters such as PyFlakes, Bandit, and autoPEP8, making it well-suited for producing diverse and representative synthetic data.

-Additionally, the Ruff website hosts rule-specific documentation, including descriptions and examples, which we scrape to construct meta-task prompts $M_{I_{\mathcal{L}}}$ for each idiom.
+To construct meta-task prompts $M_{I_{\mathcal{L}}}$, we scrape rule documentation from Ruff and PMD, including descriptions and examples.
 An example prompt, along with a code file containing lines that violate the idiom, is shown in Appendix~\ref{sec:appendix:method:metalint_prompt_io}.
+For the JEP tree-sitter queries, since they are few in number, we manually write the meta-task prompts.
+We balance positive (violation) and negative (no-violation) examples to avoid biasing the model toward over or under-flagging, supporting a better precision–recall tradeoff.
+Due to the rarity of some Ruff idioms, the final distribution is approximately 3:1 no-violation to violation for Python, and roughly balanced for Java (PMD and JEP tree-sitter).
+This yields 53k Python instances (50 idioms), 96.8k Java PMD instances (269 idioms), and 127.3k tree-sitter instances (15 idioms).